Nadine G. Barlow

-Nadine G. Barlow (1958-2020) was an American planetary scientist.
+Nadine Gail Barlow (1958–2020) was an American planetary scientist.
 She was a professor in the Department of Physics and Astronomy at Northern Arizona University (NAU).
 She became Associate Chair of the NAU Department of Physics and Astronomy in Fall 2010.
 She was also the director of the Northern Arizona University/NASA Space Grant Program and an associate director of the Arizona Space Grant Consortium.

 Career

 During her career, Barlow taught at Palomar College, University of Houston–Clear Lake, University of Central Florida (UCF), and NAU, where she was on staff until the time of her death.
 She also conducted research at the NASA Johnson Space Center, the Lunar and Planetary Institute, and the United States Geological Survey (USGS) Astrogeology Science Center in Flagstaff.
 She served as the first director of the UCF Robinson Observatory in Orlando.

 Barlow worked on a number of NASA lunar and planetary science projects, including: